bioboot/cmi_pb_labclass/lab_sheet/lab_sheet.md

 # 2. A tale of two vaccines (wP & aP)

 ![](vacine.png "Whole-cell pertussis vaccines are inactivated bacteria with many antigens, including endotoxins, which trigger broad immunity.
 The acellular vaccines use only a few antigens, including a weakened pertussis toxin, to limit side effects."){style="float: right;" width="300"}
-Two types of pertussis vaccines are currently available: **whole-cell pertussis (wP)** and **acellular pertussis (aP)**.
+Two types of pertussis vaccines have been developed: **whole-cell pertussis (wP)** and **acellular pertussis (aP)**.
 The first vaccines were composed of ‘whole cell’ (wP) inactivated bacteria.
 The latter aP vaccines use purified antigens of the bacteria (the most important pertussis components for our immune system).
 These aP vaccines were developed to have less side effects than the older wP vaccines and are now the only form administered in the United States.

 > *Side-note*: Currently in United States aP vaccines are administered to infants in combination with those for **d**iphtheria (D) and **t**etanus (T) in the so-called **DTaP vaccine** combination.
 A distinct **Tdap** formulation, with reduced doses of diphtheria and pertussis, is administered as a boost for preteens, teens, and adults.